-When American Kenny Roberts invaded the European Grands Prix in 1978, the two times AMA Grand National Champion left an indelible mark on the World Championship.
+When American Kenny Roberts invaded the European Grands Prix in 1978, the two times AMA Grand National Champion, left an indelible mark on the World Championship.
 Not only did Roberts become the first American to win a 500cc world title (the first of three), he also brought to Europe an American dirt track style of racing that would change the face of the sport forever.
-Not only that, Roberts was also instrumental in improving paddock conditions, safety and appearance money after ruffling the FIM and establishment’s feathers by proposing a breakaway “World Series” to compete with the Grands Prix.
+Not only that, but Roberts was also instrumental in improving paddock conditions, safety and appearance money after ruffling the FIM and establishment’s feathers by proposing a breakaway “World Series” to compete with the Grands Prix.

 It’s therefore somewhat understandable that when the question of who was the first American to win a 500cc Grand Prix, it’s assumed it was Kenny.

 In fact, it was a fellow Californian, Pat Hennen.
 Hennen started racing in the 500cc World Championship in 1976 for Suzuki GB and won his and America’s first 500cc Grand Prix in Finland that year.
 He also finished a creditable third in the Championship.
 Hennen performed the same feat the following year, this time winning British Grand Prix and placing third again in the Championship.
 In 1978 Hennen won in Spain but suffered a severe race crash at the Isle of Man TT, which ended his career.

 So who was the first American to win an FIM road racing World Championship?
 Ditto, again it’s assumed to be Roberts.